Codecademy/docs/content/uiux/concepts/image/image.md

 Each file type has its advantages and disadvantages as discussed in [this article from Adobe XD](https://www.adobe.com/creativecloud/file-types/image/comparison/raster-vs-vector.html).

 [Design software](https://www.codecademy.com/resources/docs/uiux/design-software) includes tools for importing images and adjusting their properties.
 Additionally, images can be created in design software and exported as SVG, JPEG, PNG, or PDF files.

-For more information, check out [Figma’s resource on adjusting image properties](https://help.figma.com/hc/en-us/articles/360041098433-Adjust-the-properties-of-an-image).
+Figma, a prototyping tool and graphics editor, has [more information](https://help.figma.com/hc/en-us/articles/360041098433-Adjust-the-properties-of-an-image) about adjusting image properties.